tikv/rfcs/text/2018-12-19-unified-log-format.md

 #### Framework Users: Unknown User-Input Fields

-Some field content comes from user input, i.e. the SQL expression.
+Some field content comes from user input, e.g. the SQL expression.
 The logging framework user may not be able to ensure that the field content is a valid UTF-8 string.
 In such scenario, this RFC provides two candidate solutions:

 - Lossy: Replacing invalid UTF-8 character sequences with U+FFFD
   (REPLACEMENT CHARACTER)

-- Lossless: Performing customized escaping (i.e. Golang quoting) that converts invalid UTF-8 character sequences to something else but also allows converting back.
+- Lossless: Performing customized escaping (e.g. Golang quoting) that converts invalid UTF-8 character sequences to something else but also allows converting back.